Watch: Inflation Refund Checks Now Being Sent

 Affordability Agenda Highlights

-The proposal would give families an annual tax credit of up to $1,000 per child under age four and up to $500 per child age four through 16.
+Families will receive an annual tax credit of up to $1,000 per child under age four and up to $500 per child ages four through sixteen.

 Making Child Care More Accessible and Affordable

-Governor Hochul’s proposal include committing $110 million to build new child care facilities and repair existing sites.
+Governor Hochul signed legislation investing $110 million to build new child care facilities and repair existing sites across New York.

 Make Raising a Family More Affordable in New York